BamBoozledMC/MathPathwaysAutoBot/README.md

 ![three dots of MPClass varible](/images/loginmsg.png)

 Select your user and enter your password to login, the Bot will not continue until you click "OK" on the message pop up.
-When you click "OK" you should be redirect to *your-mpclass*.com<strong>/work</strong> and you will get another message pop up which when you are ready to start the Bot click "OK".
+When you click "OK" you should be redirected to *your-mpclass*.com<strong>/work</strong> and you will get another message pop up which when you are ready to start the Bot click "OK".

 ![three dots of MPClass varible](/images/startbotmsg.png)

-ℹ️ **PLEASE NOTE:** If you don't already have a module started, are doing the warm up for the module, or currently have test the Bot will not work.
+ℹ️ **PLEASE NOTE:** If you don't already have a module started, are doing the warm up for the module, or currently have a test, the Bot will not work.
 ℹ️ **MAKE SURE:**
 - If you don't have a module started, start one and complete the warm up if you have one, then you can start the bot
 - If you are still in a warm up for a module, complete the warm up then start the bot